crd230/crd230.github.io/nhgis.md

 You can also download spatial shapefiles of different Census boundaries through NHGIS.
 To download Census tract shapefile boundaries, follow the steps below

-1. Click on *Get Data* next to *Create an Extract* from the NHGIS homepage.
+1. Click on *Get Data* next to *Start Here* from the NHGIS homepage.
 2. On the next page, select the *Geographic Levels* filter at the top.
 3. A window pops up allowing you to select the level of geography at which you want your data in.
 Select ![](/Users/noli/Documents/UCD/teaching/CRD 230/Lab/crd230.github.io/nhgis2.png) underneath *Census Tract*.
 Click on the *Submit* button.
 4. Click on the *Years* filter.
 5. Select the year you want your boundaries in.
 The Census changes boundaries for most geographies every 10 years.
-So, if you select, for example, the 5-year range 2012-2016, you will get Census tract boundaries from 2010.
+So, if you select, for example, the 5-year range 2014-2018, you will get Census tract boundaries from 2010.
 6. Click on the *GIS FILES* tab (see figure below) under the *Select Data* section.
 Then click on ![](/Users/noli/Documents/UCD/teaching/CRD 230/Lab/crd230.github.io/nhgis2.png) next to the appropriate Census tract year.

 <center>